-Studio Recording courses cover audio systems theory, analog and digital electronics, live recording and sound reinforcement, multitrack studio recording/processing/mixing, and digital audio workstations.
-State-of-the-art facilities for the program include the 14-station Center for Music Technology & Studio Recording, and Studios A (large) and B (small) for recording and mixing.
+Studio Recording courses cover audio systems theory, analog and digital electronics, live recording and sound reinforcement, multi-track studio recording/processing/mixing, and digital audio workstations.
+State-of-the-art facilities for the program include a 16-station computer lab and Studios A and B (and their control rooms) for recording, mixing, and ADR work.

 Students completing the degree in Audio Production Technologies program will gain the knowledge base, competency, and confidence they need to enter the commercial music marketplace.

 Students planning to transfer to a four-year college or university should contact the Transfer Center for specific information on transfer requirements.
-Audio Production students must see an advisor in the Music Building prior to enrollment every semester.
+Audio Production students must schedule an appointment with the Visual and Performing Arts Field of Interest advisor, Dr. Jennifer Shea before enrolling in courses. (firstname.lastname@example.org; 602.285.7172)

 Career and Employment Outlook